 To give your business a boost, you have to chalk out different strategies to generate different leads,

-1) With the help of lead generation outsourcing firms – Using lead generation outsourcing firms is one of the oldest yet most effective methods of getting leads.
+1) With the help of lead generation outsourcing firms, outsourcing is one of the oldest yet most effective methods of getting leads.
 You can get a list of contacts that are related to your business and product or service.
 Also, it is an excellent way of starting the outreach process.

 2) Using lead generation automation tools – Many lead generation tools can fetch you relevant leads in an instant.
 They search based on specific parameters such as the industry, team size, location, and so on.
 Switching to automation is a good idea as you need not depend on anyone for lead generation.